 Even if there is a plan, chances are advisory teams may not know about it.
 For instance, 58% of team members report that financial professionals have not shared any information regarding a transition or say they don’t know if information has been shared.
 Once a financial professional has a succession plan in place, communicating what that plan entails is necessary to ensure a successful transition.
 Team members need to know what to expect and their role in the process.
 As the transition approaches, financial professionals can set up individual meetings so that team members can ask questions in private.

 Communication should also extend to clients, showing that you have their best interests at heart, engendering trust and giving them the opportunity to ask questions and get comfortable with the successor.

 Ready to Begin?

 Yogi Berra famously said that “If you don’t know where you’re going, you’ll end up someplace else.”
-Advisors who start early with their succession planning will more likely end up exactly where they want.
+Financial professionals who start early with their succession planning will more likely end up exactly where they want.
 Explore options, decide on a plan, and then focus on developing the right successor.
-Advisors who do this will not only ensure that they meet their own retirement goals, but also provide for a smooth transition for their teams.
+Financial professionals who do this will not only ensure that they meet their own retirement goals, but also provide for a smooth transition for their teams.